Eucamerotus: Size

 The vertebrae assigned to Eucamerotus foxi each measured around 20 cm in length.
 Comparisons with other titanosaurs indicate that E. foxi would have been about 15 m in length, and would thus have been mid-sized by sauropod standards; this is further supported if the Barnes High sauropod is treated as part of the same taxon, though it likely is not.

 Anatomy

-While historically regarded as dubious due to a lack of autapomorphic (distinguishing) traits, the 2011 publication found that Eucamerotus had two potential candidates.
+While historically regarded as dubious due to a lack of autapomorphic (distinguishing) traits, the 2011 work by Upchurch, Mannion, and Barrett found that Eucamerotus had two potential candidates.
 One relates to pleurocoels (hollows in the bone which would have lightened their overall weight): the pleurocoels of E. foxi each bear a small, elongated fossa, running parallel to their posterior (rear) margins.
 The other is that the prezygapophyses, upward-facing articular processes on the anterior (front) portion of a vertebra, are connected to the parapophyses (the ventral, or bottom, processes of a vertebra), by two ridges separated by a fossa.
 The transverse processes project laterally (outward) and superiorly (upwards) at an angle steeper than that observed in Brachiosaurus and Giraffatitan.
 The posterior surface of each neural spine often bears a lamina along its midline, similar to that of diplodocids and titanosaurs but less well-developed.